ssbc/ssb-plugins/README.md

 .use(require('ssb-db'))

 createSbot
-//provides install, uninstall, enable, disable. (optional) .use(require('ssb-plugins'))
-//load the user plugins. (this can be used without the above) .use(require('ssb-plugins/load-user-plugins')()) //load the actual plugins.
+  .use(require('ssb-plugins/load-user-plugins')()) //load user plugins from configuration.
 This may be used without the above!
-//load an out of process plugin directly.
+  .use(require('ssb-plugins/load')(path, name))  //load an out of process plugin directly.
-.use(require('ssb-plugins/load')(path, name))
+  .use(require('ssb-plugins'))  //provides install, uninstall, enable, disable. (optional)
 ```

-## out of process plugins
+## in-line out of process plugins

 Run a plugin as a separate process.
 The process is
 started by the parent process, and they communicate